Professional Development Programme - Landscape Officer - Kingston Upon Thames

 About the Role

-Surrey County Council needs a qualified Landscape Officer to provide specialist landscape advice across the authority’s functions, including forward planning and development management, and to work in partnership on collaborative projects and initiatives with Surrey’s district and borough councils and its two Areas of Outstanding Natural Beauty.
+Surrey County Council needs a Landscape Officer to provide specialist landscape advice across the authority’s functions, including forward planning and development management, and to work in partnership on collaborative projects and initiatives with Surrey’s district and borough councils and its two Areas of Outstanding Natural Beauty.

-As Landscape Officer a primary aspect of your role will be to lead on the provision of expert advice on the landscape and visual dimensions of the planning applications that are handled by the County Council (covering minerals, waste and county development).
+A primary aspect of your role will be to lead on the provision of expert advice on the landscape and visual dimensions of the planning applications that are handled by the County Council (covering minerals, waste and county development).
 You will also provide expert advice on landscape and related matters to other parts of the County Council as necessary.
 You will ensure that the County Council undertakes its duties and responsibilities in accordance with the provisions of relevant legislation and guidance.

 The work involves providing detailed and accurate landscape advice both verbally and in written reports.
 Your professional opinion may need to be justified at Planning Committee, Public Inquiry or Examination in Public.
 The County Council receives many enquiries from members of the public, which interactions need to be handled with tact and professionalism.
 The postholder will have contact with the County Council’s elected Members, with other services across the County Council, with the borough and district councils, with town and parish councils, and with many voluntary and community organisations.
 The post forms part of a small team with a large remit that covers biodiversity, landscape and environmental assessment.